sharma4sure3006/F1InsightX/README.md

 * Driver and Constructor Standings: Keep track of the latest standings in both driver and constructor categories, giving you a clear picture of the ongoing championship battles.

 ## Getting Started
-*Clone the Repository*: Start by cloning this repository to your local machine using the following command: git clone https://github.com/sharma4sure3006/F1InsightX.git
+Clone the Repository: Start by cloning this repository to your local machine using the following command:
+'''
+git clone https://github.com/sharma4sure3006/F1InsightX.git
+'''